 - A maximum of 18 credit hours may be taken in a discipline that does not offer a master’s degree.

 - A maximum of 15 credit hours may be taken at another accredited institution.
-This coursework must conform to the limitations stated in 2 and 3 (above) and must have the prior approval of the principal adviser.
-See Transfer Credit policy.
+This coursework must conform to the limitations stated in 2 and 3 (above), meet the requirements of the Transfer Credit policy, and have the prior approval of the principal adviser.

 - Only grades of B or better will be accepted as transfer credit.
 An official transcript showing transfer credit must be submitted to the Graduate School.